AlbertoV5/tec-data-04-dataframes/readme.md

 ![img](./resources/district_summary.png)

 In our previous analysis, the Average Math Score was `79`.
 The rest of the values, once formatted, stay the same.
-However, the School Summary was affected in two crucial ways.
-In order to find the effects of the missing data, we can design a few tests to compare them exhaustively.
+However, the School Summary was most noticeably affected.

+We can create a few tests to compare both DataFrames.

 ```python
 # from PyCitySchools_test.py